welteki/docs.actuated.dev/docs/faq.md

 ## Can I use the containers feature of GitHub Actions?

-GitHub Action's [Running jobs in a container](https://docs.github.com/en/actions/using-jobs/running-jobs-in-a-container) feature is supported, as is Docker, Buildx, Kubernetes, KinD, K3s, etc.
+GitHub Action's [Running jobs in a container](https://docs.github.com/en/actions/using-jobs/running-jobs-in-a-container) feature is supported, as is Docker, Buildx, Kubernetes, KinD, K3s, eBPF, etc.

 Example of running commands with the `docker.io/node:16` image.